denekm/reading-notes/practice-in-the-terminal.md

 ## ***More About Files***

-- In linux everything is a file.
+- In  Linux, everything is a file.
-- **file.exe** means the file is an exutable file
+- **file.exe** means the file is an executable file
 - **file.txt** means the file is a plain text file
 - **file.png, file.gif, file.jpg** means the file is an image